 A “morning glory” meditation, usually between 6am to 10am, helps set the tone for the rest of your day.
 It can help you create some clarity in your mind before you begin to plan the day ahead.
 It gives you time to organize your thoughts and feelings before you go off to work or start your day.

 A meditation practice first thing in the morning can also help ease any tension or anxiety you might be feeling as you prepare to tackle your day or deal with what life will bring.
-If you’ve heard of the expression “waking up on the wrong side of the bed”, a regular morning practice can ensure you’re always waking up on the right side of the bed and put you in the right frame of mind and emotional state before you do anything else.

-Sometimes our work days are so busy that the only time we take a break is during formal break times, like a lunch break at work where the rest of the office takes an hour to congregate and eat.
+Sometimes our work days are so busy that the only time we take a break is during formal break times, like a lunch break where the rest of the office takes an hour to congregate and eat.

 Even if you’re struggling to find a secluded place in the office, worst case you can meditate in your parked car during lunch, or even a bathroom stall.
 You can also practice meditation with your eyes open at your desk.

 Meditation in the middle of the day is the perfect opportunity to reflect on your morning and set a positive intention for the rest of the day.
-If you’ve had a rough start in the morning, lunch could be the best time to meditate and practice loving-kindness to help you build empathy and positive emotions before continuing your day.
+If you’ve had a rough start in the morning, lunch could be the best time to meditate and practice loving-kindness meditation to help you build empathy and positive emotions before continuing your day.
 It might even be time to simply continue in your momentum if you’ve had a good start to your day.

 This is why taking a “pit stop” meditation is very common among people that practice meditation.
 This can be taken anytime during the day, such as 10 minutes in the afternoon before finishing your work for the day.
-Most people take this “pit stop” meditation during the hours of 11am to 4pm.
+However, most people take this “pit stop” meditation during the hours of 11am to 4pm.

 Find a regular time when you can afford to take 10 minutes to step away from your work and stick to it.
 Make it part of your daily work schedule, maybe even block it out in your calendar so meetings and other things don’t interfere with your routine.